unmade/gantt-chart/README.md

 #### size([width[, height]])
 If *width* or *height* is specified, sets the svg size to the specified value and returns `gantt` object.
 If *width, height* are not specified, returns the current svg size.

-#### sublanes([newSublanes])
-If *newSublanes* is specified, than each lane could contain several items up to the specified value and returns `gantt` object.
-Specified value should be greater than 0.
-By default, sublanes set to 1.
-If *newSublanes* is not specified, returns the current sublanes value.

 #### svg()
 Shortcut for `d3.select('svg.gantt-chart');`